VSETT 10+ Electric Scooter Review

 So the version that I tested was the VSETT 10+ Super, boasting a 25.6Ah LG celled battery with a claimed maximum range of 160km.
 As with all electric vehicles, manufacturers claimed max ranges are just that, claimed.
 Through 3 full charge cycles and mixed driving, combining high speeds on open road with low speed in traffic, I was able to get 50-55km per charge each time.
 I was really impressed with this, making this one of the best electric scooters for long journeys that I’ve had the pleasure of using.
 Using the standard charger and single port charging, I was able to fully charge the VSETT 10+ in 15 hours.
 This means that if you need to do 50km daily and need to charge your electric scooter daily, you’re going to need to get it on charge the minute you get home from work and leave it on overnight until you’re ready to leave again.
 Alternatively, you can invest in a second charger and charge the battery using the dual charging ports in half the time, although this will shorten the serviceable lifetime of the battery.
 For an even shorter charging time, you could splash out and invest in the VSETT fast charger with higher amperage allowing for super fast charging.

 I can say with confidence that this is the best electric scooter I’ve ever driven.
 I recently bought a new car which I absolutely love, and that has been parked idle for the full 3 weeks since I took the VSETT 10+ home.
-I’m due to hand it over to my colleague Jason for him to get to know this week and I’m already feeling a wave of sadness as I prepare to let this beauty go.
 If you have got the budget then this is really the electric scooter for you.
 The beauty of the VSETT 10+ is it comes in the 3 battery specs and at 3 different price points so if you don’t need the range then you can grab an absolute bargain and buy a VSETT 10+ in Dublin from LOCO Scooters for under €2,000.
 Check out the full spec table for this electric scooter below.

 Thanks so much for checking out my review of the VSETT 10+ electric scooter.
 Don’t forget to subscribe to our newsletter so that you’ll be notified of more reviews like this one.
 You’ll also be the first to hear about our latest new products and special offers.